If you’re looking for a pre-assembled USS Constitution model ship, you have a few choices.

 Old Modern Handicrafts sells similar models of the USS Constitution in various sizes such as small, large and extra large and also sells a cross section model.

 If you’re looking for a smaller and more affordable model, this model is a great choice for you.
-This 7 inch ship by Handcrafted Model Ships is their best-selling model of the USS Constitution.
+This 7 inch USS Constitution Model Ship by Handcrafted Model Ships is their best-selling model of the USS Constitution.
 It is also one of the more affordable models you can buy that most closely resembles the actual ship.

 This model measures 7 inches long, 2 inches wide and 5 inches high.

-This limited edition model by LK Scale Models is the company’s only model of the ship but it sells well and has great reviews.
+This by LK Scale Models is a limited edition, sells well and has great reviews.

 The model features intricate detailing for a model of this size.
 The company doesn’t mention what the model is made of but reviewers on Amazon state that the hull is made of resin and the deck and other pieces are made of wood while the guns and anchors are metal.